 One new COVID-19 case in Leeds, Grenville, and Lanark

-One new case of COVID-19 is being reported in the Leeds, Grenville, and Lanark region.
+One new case of COVID-19 is being reported in Leeds, Grenville, and Lanark.

-The number of known active cases saw a slight increase, it's now at 15.
+The number of known active cases in the region saw a big drop, it's now at 9.

 No one is in the hospital with the virus.

-Of the known active cases, 7 are in Lanark West, 2 are in UCLG East, 1 is in UCLG Central, and 5 are currently unknown.
+Of the known active cases, 5 of them are in Lanark West, 2 are in UCLG East, and 2 are in UCLG Central.

 -